axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

  <p>Co-ownership may be the most difficult thing to fully get.
 How would they know what to do?
 How would they set a strategy?
 It is going to be chaos or at best very ho-hum.</p>

 <h1>Ho-Hum?</h1>
  <p>Let&rsquo;s start with the last concern: It is going to be chaos or at best very ho-hum.
 That would be true if you assume that people cannot or will not <em>learn</em>, but that is wrong headed.
 People learn.
 It may take more time to arrive at a decision the first few tries until they, the people without a boss, start to figure out to trust.
-If never get to that point, they never became a team and will disband.</p>
+If they never get to that point, they never became a team and will disband.</p>
  <p>But people like to learn.
 Within the Fiat system we learn to do what the boss says.
 But that is not <em>&rdquo;human nature&rdquo;</em> or any such, it is simply what we have been taught to do and to expect by the people we trust the most: our parents, our teachers.
 The Fiat systek is in our heads and simply pass on.
 We pride ourselves to be individuals, to beat the other guy and enjoy a crushing win.
 Those are all part of the Fiat system and we will even go to war over it.</p>
  <p>The Radical system offers alternatives,</p>
   <ul>